mittelmark/dbpp/README.md

 - [XTableView](docs/dbpp.widgets.XTableView.md) - an extended version of TableView which allows easily to read in list data
 - [XTreeView](docs/dbpp.widgets.XTreeView.md) - a ttk.Treeview widget which provides icon facilities

-# Running the application
+## Other packages

+- [dbpp.utils.SqlUtils](docs/dbpp.utils.SqlUtils.md) - class with utility functions for Python databases.
+- [dbpp.kroki.KrokiEncoder](docs/dbpp.kroki.KrokiEncoder.md) - class with functions to encode and decode diagrams as Kroki URL's

+## Applications

-## kroki - the KrokiEncoder
+### kroki - the KrokiEncoder

 This a command line tool to encode diagram code such as [GraphViz](https://www.graphviz.org) (.dot), [PlantUML](https://www.plantuml.com) (.pml) or [Ditaa](https://github.com/stathissideris/ditaa) (.dit) files as image url's using the [kroki](https://kroki.io) webservice or backtranslates image url's into diagram code.